Suffrage 125 Fund 2020

 - publish catalogues, monographs, journals, books and critical writing.

-- focus on stories about women from diverse cultural backgrounds
+- focus on stories about women from diverse cultural backgrounds who contribute or have contributed to progressing women's rights in Aotearoa

 - highlight issues about social change for New Zealand women and girls.